 OT-specific Threat Intelligence

 OT systems have unique architectural characteristics and face OT-specific threats along with generic ones.
 With 15 years of experience in working with manufacturing customers, FortiGuard Labs provides robust, OT-specific threat intelligence to those who manage manufacturing systems.
 FortiGuard Labs also has nearly eight years of experience in using artificial intelligence (AI) to identify unknown threats.

-Why Compliance Is a Critical Part of a Cybersecurity Strategy Independent Study Finds That Security Risks Are Slowing IT-OT Convergence Fortinet Manufacturing Cybersecurity Solutions 2021 State of Operational Technology and Cybersecurity Report Concrétiser les promesses du SD-WAN pour les environnements OT
+2022 State of Operational Technology and Cybersecurity Report The State of Cybersecurity in the Food & Beverage Industry Why Compliance Is a Critical Part of a Cybersecurity Strategy Independent Study Finds That Security Risks Are Slowing IT-OT Convergence Fortinet Manufacturing Cybersecurity Solutions Concrétiser les promesses du SD-WAN pour les environnements OT